TELEHEALTH

 Question: What do I do right before and after session?

-Steps: Back when people drove to attend in-person sessions, the car ride to and from counseling provided a natural buffer time for transition.
-Now clients can pop into session in an instant and have lost the built-in time to mentally prepare for session.
+Steps: When commuting to in-person sessions, time in transit to and from counseling provides natural buffer for transition.
+With telehealth, clients can pop into sessions in an instant, and the transition time is lost.
 Plan to create a routine of spending ten minutes settling in and getting ready for counseling before our meeting.
-That might mean taking deep breaths, reviewing any notes you have from last week, getting a glass of water and having a snack, or stretching your body to relax and create comfort.
-After the session, I encourage you to take ten minutes to journal about your experience.
-What stood out to you about counseling that day?
+This might include taking deep breaths, reviewing notes from last week, getting a glass of water and having a snack, or stretching your body to relax and get comfortable.
+After session, I encourage you to take ten minutes to journal about your experience.
+What stood out to you about counseling today?
 What do you want to remember from the session?
+Did you meet any specific Parts?
+If so, what were their jobs and good intentions?

 Speak for your emotions

 Steps: Another loss with telehealth is that I cannot see your whole body and will have a harder time reading your body language.
-In order to stay attuned, it’s really important for you to speak for your emotions, letting me know when sadness or other quiet feelings of vulnerability come in.
+In order to stay attuned, it’s really important for you to speak for your emotions, especially sadness or other quiet feelings of vulnerability.
 Telehealth requires a lot of good, explicit communication.